SouvikNandi1/disunicx2021/README.md

 ## 📄 License

-This project is open source.
-Please add a license file (e.g., MIT, GPL) to define the terms under which it can be used, modified, and distributed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---